 For the record, I’m a 49 year old, healthy male who has been able to maintain a steady weight since I stopped growing in high school.
 I have studied food and weight gain with the goal of finding the best diet for men.
 My weight has fluctuated slightly but it’s always been within a 10 pound range.
 I am not obsessed with my weight but I’ve created healthy eating (and drinking) habits that have helped me avoid the traps of weight gain.

 #1: I follow primarily a Mediterranean Diet (we will talk about that later)

-#2: I believe in Intermittent Fasting and I’ve found the greatest hack ever called Prolon which allows me to fast with food and avoid the pain of zero-food, zero calorie fasting.
+#2: I believe in Intermittent Fasting and I’ve found the greatest hack ever called Prolon fast which allows me to fast with food and avoid the pain of zero-food, zero calorie fasting.
 Intermittent fasting is something that not many men understand or practice, but it can be life-changing once you incorporate it into your routine.
 I do a Prolon 5 day fast two times per year to reset and cleanse my body.
-If Prolon is too expensive for you, we’ve got a do-it-yourself plan that is super-cheap and easy to try.
+If Prolon is too expensive for you, we’ve got a fasting mimicking diet DIY plan that is super-cheap and easy to try.